Kilcock: Canoeing and canoe polo

-Kilcock's proximity to the Royal Canal makes it a prominent spot for canoeing.
-Kilcock Canoe Polo Club (KCPC) was founded in 1998, and occupies a site in the harbour at Kilcock on the Royal Canal with regular training sessions for boys and girls for canoe polo.
-The European Canoe Polo Championship was held there in 2003 and the Irish Open in 2013.
+Kilcock's proximity to the Royal Canal makes it a common spot for canoeing.
+Kilcock Canoe Polo Club (KCPC) was founded in 1998, and occupies a site in the harbour at Kilcock on the Royal Canal.
+The club hosts training sessions in canoe polo, and the European Canoe Polo Championship was held there in 2003.

 Basketball

 Kilcock Tigers Basketball Club was established in 2000 and is based in Scoil Dara.
 The club has under 11 and under 18 teams for boys and girls.
-Annual summer camps are run for primary school children.
 Kilcock Tigers is based in the Dublin Leagues and is a member of the Dublin Ladies Basketball Board and the Dublin Men's Basketball Board.

 Athletics

-St. Coca's Athletic Club in Kilcock was established in the 70s and caters to athletes in the north of Kildare and the west of Meath.
+St. Coca's Athletic Club in Kilcock was established in the 1970s.
 A number of club members have competed nationally and internationally.
 Training takes place at a running track in the Bawnogue.

 Rugby, hockey and cricket

 North Kildare RFC, which is a part of North Kildare Club, is located in the Maws, Kilcock, and was founded in 1928.